fable-compiler/Fable/docs/testing.md

 # Testing

 This somehow breaks the _unopinionated_ rule, but as a way to share cross-platform code a feature has been introduced to compile [NUnit](http://www.nunit.org) tests to [Mocha](https://mochajs.org).
-This is used for Fabel own tests.
+This is used for Fable own tests.
 To compile and run them, type:

 ```
 > build.cmd MochaTest   // on windows